-- The legal duty on academies to safeguard and promote the welfare of children, as described in Section 175 of the Education Act 2002 (as amended), the Education (Independent School Standards) Regulations 2014 - The legal requirements of The Children and Social Work Act 2017 - The statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges" September 2022 - The government's "Working Together To Safeguard Children 2018" which sets out statutory guidance for agencies - The government's non-statutory guidance "What to do if you're worried a child is being abused" Advice for Practitioners, to identify child abuse and neglect and take appropriate action in response - The government's advice "Sexual Violence and Sexual Harassment Between Children in Schools and Colleges" - The non-statutory government advice "Information Sharing: Advice for Practitioners Providing Safequarding Services to Children, Young People, Parents and Carers." - July 2018 - The duties of the Counter Terrorism and Security Act 2015 and the Counter Terrorism and Border Security Act 2019 - The government's "The Prevent duty Departmental advice for schools and childcare providers" - The government's "Child sexual exploitation Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation" - February 2017 - The Female Genital Mutilation Act 2003 - The Serious Crime Act 2015 - The Northamptonshire Safeguarding Children Partnership (NSCP) Inter-agency Procedures, which contain procedures and guidance for safeguarding children. http://northamptonshirescb.proceduresonline.com/
+- The legal duty on academies to safeguard and promote the welfare of children, as described in Section 175 of the Education Act 2002 (as amended), the Education (Independent School Standards) Regulations 2014 - The legal requirements of The Children and Social Work Act 2017 - The statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges" - September 2023 - The government's "Working Together To Safeguard Children 2023" which sets out statutory guidance for agencies - The government's non-statutory guidance "What to do if you're worried a child is being abused" - Advice for Practitioners, to identify child abuse and neglect and take appropriate action in response - The non-statutory government advice "Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers." - July 2018 - The duties of the Counter Terrorism and Security Act 2015 and the Counter Terrorism and Border Security Act 2019 - The government's "The Prevent duty Departmental advice for schools and childcare providers" - The government's "Child sexual exploitation Definition and a quide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation" - February 2017 - The Female Genital Mutilation Act 2003 - The Serious Crime Act 2015 - The Northamptonshire Safeguarding Children Partnership (NSCP) Inter-agency Procedures, which contain procedures and guidance for safeguarding children. http://northamptonshirescb.proceduresonline.com/